Balsamic Caramel Dessert Sauce

 When strawberries are at their beautiful berry best, it’s time for a little balsamic drizzle.
 What???
 Balsamic vinegar?
 Yes, that sweet-tart vinegar is the one savory tip that will make strawberries taste better.
 However, if you want to go a step farther, try this balsamic caramel dessert sauce.
 It’s creamy, thick, tangy and utterly luscious with the same oozy, tongue-coating satisfaction of caramel, bumped up with the rich, tart flavor of real balsamic vinegar.
 This sauce is no wall-flower!

-This balsamic caramel is one of those ridiculously easy to make recipes, with only 5 ingredients that’s ready in about 5-10 minutes.
+This balsamic caramel is one of those ridiculously easy-to-make recipes, with only 5 ingredients, that’s ready in about 5-10 minutes.
 In other words, my kind of recipe and probably yours too…

 Ingredients For Balsamic Caramel